-7. Other traits that may have importance to many Kentucky beef producers, but are not included in the requirements, are Docility and the fertility EPDs (Heifer Pregnancy, Stayability, Sustained Cow Fertility, Preg30).
+8. Other traits that may have importance to many Kentucky beef producers, but are not included in the guidelines, are the reproduction trait EPDs (Heifer Pregnancy, Stayability, Sustained Cow Fertility, Preg30).
+Higher values in these traits indicate better performance by the bull's daughters for the respective trait.